readthedocs/readthedocs.org/docs/user/automation-rules.rst

 the specified action is performed on that version.
 Currently, the following actions are available:

+Activate version
-- **Activate version**: Activates and builds the version.
+  Activates and builds the version.

+Hide version
-- **Hide version**: Hides the version.
+  Hides the version.
 If the version is not active, activates it and builds the version.
   See :ref:`versions:Version States`.

+Make version public
-- **Make version public**: Sets the version's privacy level to public.
+  Sets the version's privacy level to public.
   See :ref:`versions:privacy levels`.

+Make version private
-- **Make version private**: Sets the version's privacy level to private.
+  Sets the version's privacy level to private.
   See :ref:`versions:privacy levels`.

+Set version as default
-- **Set version as default**: Sets the version as default, i.e. the version of your project that `/` redirects to.
+  Sets the version as default,
+  i.e. the version of your project that `/` redirects to.
   See more in :ref:`automatic-redirects:Root URL`.
   It also activates and builds the version.

+Delete version
-- **Delete version**: When a branch or tag is deleted from your repository, Read the Docs will delete it *only if isn't active*.
+  When a branch or tag is deleted from your repository, Read the Docs will delete it *only if isn't active*.
   This action allows you to delete *active* versions when a branch or tag is deleted from your repository.